soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Entities-Items-DestinyItemTalentGridComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Well, we're here in Destiny 2, and Talent Grids are unfortunately still around.
-The good news is that they're pretty much only being used for certain base informationon items and for Builds/Subclasses.
-The bad news is that they still suck.If you really want this information, grab this component.
+The good news is that they're pretty much only being used for certain base information on items and for Builds/Subclasses.
+The bad news is that they still suck.
+If you really want this information, grab this component.
 An important note is that talent grids are defined as such: A Grid has 1:M Nodes, which has 1:M Steps.
-Any given node can only have a single stepactive at one time, which represents the actual visual contents and effects of the Node(for instance, if you see a &quot;Super Cool Bonus&quot; node, the actual icon and text for the nodeis coming from the current Step of that node).
-Nodes can be grouped into exclusivity sets*and* as of D2, exclusivity groups (which are collections of exclusivity sets that affecteach other).
+Any given node can only have a single step active at one time, which represents the actual visual contents and effects of the Node (for instance, if you see a &quot;Super Cool Bonus&quot; node, the actual icon and text for the node is coming from the current Step of that node).
+Nodes can be grouped into exclusivity sets *and* as of D2, exclusivity groups (which are collections of exclusivity sets that affect each other).
 See DestinyTalentGridDefinition for more information.
-Brace yourself, the water's coldout there in the deep end.
+Brace yourself, the water's cold out there in the deep end.

 ## Schema
 * **Schema Type:** Class